s-celles/Daily-News-Briefing/README.md

    - Choose your archive folder location

 ### Advanced Settings

+- **Use AI for search query** (for Google API):
+   - Generate queries with Gemini for Google search
+   - Get more comprehensive results
+   - Enable by default

 - **Content Quality** (for Google API):
   - Set news items per topic (3-15)